 Have a discussion between you and your spouse of what or how you have done Christmas Eve and Christmas Day in the past and then let the other explain what or how they celebrated.
 Maybe there will be some things in common, maybe not.
 You don’t know unless you discuss it.
 Even discuss what your hopes are for this holiday season.
 Share your desires or expectations.

 So, getting back to the first part of this post; my “ah ha” moment.
 It is so very, very easy to get lost in the simple and nitty-gritty things of this world.
-Even things like my tradition over yours.
-When you have a trial or circumstance that presents itself of great magnitude such as the critical medical situation your child is in, it really puts things into perspective.
+Even things like my tradition presents itself great magnitude such as the critical medical situation your child is in, it really puts things into perspective.
 At the end of the day, it isn’t about the tree, the ornaments, or the food we prepare.
 It isn’t even about the gifts under the tree and making sure you spent equal amount on each kid (ugh…we have SEVEN).
 In light of the recent diagnosis and possible prognosis of my little one I realized these 4 things I read recently to be what is more important this Christmas season: Spend Less, Give More, Worship Fully, Love All.
-Remember Advent and it’s meaning, that we are waiting for the 2nd return of our Savior.
+Remember Advent and it’s meaning, that we are waiting for the 2nd return of out Savior.
 And that, my friend, is a great tradition to have as a family.

 Until He Shouts,